washingtonyachtclub/documents/WYC_By-Laws.md

 3. Attends Club Meetings and takes Meeting Minutes.
 4. Assists the Officers with their duties.

+## Dues Exemption
+Officers are exempt from paying membership dues if the Member acts in the capacity of their elected role during the quarter(s) in which dues exemption is claimed.

 # Executive Council
 ## Definition
 The Executive Council plans, coordinates, and executes on all necessary Club business.
 It is also in charge of the enforcement of Club rules, policies, and regulations, and determining the repercussions for any infractions of these rules, policies, and regulations.
 It is responsible to the General Membership.